Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Experimental Dataset

-Another feature is calculated as the ratio $ d/S$ where $ d $ are dividends paid to owners, or other type of owners income resulting from profit, while S is the sum of paid salaries and paid profit by the same business entity in one month (feature named {\it capital labor YmN}).
+Captial-labor featurs are based on the ratio $d/S$, where $d$ are dividends paid to owners, or other type of owners income resulting from profit, while $S$ is the sum of paid salaries and paid profit by the same business entity in one month (feature named {\it capital labor YmN}).
 The economic rationale behind this feature is to capture the extensive tax arbitrage given the fact that there is a significant difference in overall fiscal burden on gross salary and paid dividend to owners.
 Therefore, firm owners sometimes opt for paying extensive profit (after paying a relatively low corporate income tax) and use the money to pay undeclared employees in cash.
 As profit is usually not distributed by regular monthly payments, unlike labor income i.e. salaries, one additional feature is calculated on the aggregated yearly level (feature {\it capital labor 12m}).
 On the other hand, one would expect that firms operating in a relatively competitive market and using a similar technology, should register the same capital/labor ratio which is optimal in terms of profit maximization (as described in economic theory like Solow’s growth model~\citep{Solow56}).